StarboiHooch/TestingRails/README.md

 ### Making a Model
 10. Generate a model using `ruby bin/rails generate model Article title:string body:text`.

+11. Use the rails console to create a new article.

+12. Update article view to show a list of titles of all articles.

 ## Notes
 > In the development environment, Rails does not generally require you to restart the server; changes you make in files will be automatically picked up by the server.